HashFairGames/RockPaperScissors/README.md

 - Generate a pair of values: "Hash" & "SecretRand" in public function CreateHash and save it somewhere.
 Remember to provide good random seed!
 - Send the Hash with 0.1 ETH to Play function
 - Enter your hash to public "Is payout ready_info function", from now on you should get hints what you should do in "Info" field.
-- Wait for Other Player / or just for new block mined
+- Wait for Other Player / or just for new block mined in some cases (always rely on IsPayoutReadyInfoFunction() with your hash provided!)
 - Announce your SecretRand in announce function.
 - Wait for other player announce / new block
 - Withdraw your win/draw